InspiryThemes/realhomes-docs/docs/import-demo.md

 The Demo Import process will install any missing plugins (if any), so click on the **Continue & Import** button to confirm the operation.

-You should wait for few minutes while the demo images are (downloaded).
+Wait for few minutes while the demo content and images are downloaded.
 This process can take a couple of minutes (depending on the speed of your hosting server).

 ![Screenshot](images/import-demo/import-demo-demonstration.gif)